jzhou1318/fa22tapeout-course-dev/chipyardlab.md

 ## Chipyard Repo Tour

 <b>You will mostly be working out of the `generators/` (for designs), `sims/vcs/` (for simulations) and `vlsi/` (for physical design) directories.</b>
-However, we will still give a /general repo tour to get you familiar with Chipyard as a whole.
+However, we will still give a general repo tour to get you familiar with Chipyard as a whole.

 ```
  $chipyard/